maelfabien/maelfabien.github.io/index.md

 - [Computer Vision](https://maelfabien.github.io/cv/)
 - [Entrepreneurship](https://maelfabien.github.io/ent/)
 - [Several Projects](https://maelfabien.github.io/projects/)

+If you have some time ahead of you, I was recently interviewed an shared my background, my experience as a young graduate, thoughts and projects...

+<iframe height="200px" width="100%" frameborder="no" scrolling="no" seamless src="https://player.simplecast.com/283201b5-12cc-4488-a80c-2dffc1e71e4a?dark=false"></iframe>

 All codes and exercises of this website are hosted on GitHub in a dedicated repository: